nasa-pds-engineering-node/registry-harvest-service/docker/README.md

 # Absolute path for the Big Data Harvest Server configuration file in the host machine (E.g.: /tmp/cfg/harvest-server.cfg)
 HARVEST_SERVER_CONFIG_FILE=/tmp/cfg/harvest-server.cfg

-# Absolute path for the Harvest data directory in the host machine (E.g.: /tmp/big-data-harvest-data/urn-nasa-pds-insight_rad).
+# Absolute path for the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
-# This directory will get created automatically, if the big-data-harvest-client is executed with the option to download test data.
+# If the Big Data Harvest Client is executed with the option to download test data, then this directory will be
+# cleaned-up and populated with test data.
+Make sure to have the same `HARVEST_DATA_DIR` value set in the
+# environment variables of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.
+# Also, this `HARVEST_DATA_DIR` location should be accessible from the docker containers of the Big Data Harvest Server,
+# Big Data Crawler Server and Big Data Harvest Client.
 HARVEST_DATA_DIR=/tmp/big-data-harvest-data
 ```

+Note:

+Make sure to have the same `HARVEST_DATA_DIR` value set in the environment variables of the Big Data Harvest Server,
+Big Data Crawler Server and Big Data Harvest Client.
+Also, this `HARVEST_DATA_DIR` location should be accessible from the
+docker containers of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.

 #### 3. Open a terminal and change the current working directory to `big-data-harvest-server/docker`.